sifaka-ai/sifaka/README.md

 # Create a retriever
 retriever = MockRetriever()

-# Create a chain with model, prompt, retriever, validators and critics
+# Create a chain with model, prompt, retrievers, validators and critics
 # The Chain orchestrates ALL retrieval automatically
 prompt = "Write a short story about a robot." chain = Chain(
     model=model,
     prompt=prompt,
-    retriever=retriever,  # Chain handles all retrieval
+    retrievers=[retriever],  # Chain handles all retrieval
     max_improvement_iterations=3,
     apply_improvers_on_validation_failure=True,
 )